QTimort/SiLA-Nespresso/README.md

 that allows clients to see available Nespresso (CH) coffees and to make a shopping list.

 ## Motivation
-I'm a coffee enthusiast working in a [Lab automation company](http://unitelabs.ch) and I thought that it could be fun to use our software with the [SiLA Standard](https://sila-standard.com/) in order to make it simpler for us to order coffee ☕ !
+I'm a coffee enthusiast working in lab automation and thought that it would be fun to use the [SiLA Standard](https://sila-standard.com/) to make a coffee shopping list from Nespresso ☕ !

 ## Setup